AM2R-Community-Developers/AM2RLauncher/README.md

 For all Linux users, a [Flatpak](https://flathub.org/apps/details/io.github.am2r_community_developers.AM2RLauncher) is available and can be installed with all above dependencies bundled.
 This method is the recommended way for Steam Deck users.

+### Arch Linux

-Alternatively, for Arch Linux users an [AUR Package](https://aur.archlinux.org/packages/am2rlauncher/) also exists.
+For Arch Linux users an [AUR Package](https://aur.archlinux.org/packages/am2rlauncher/) also exists.
 Install it with `makepkg -si` or use your favourite AUR helper.

+### NixOS

+The launcher has also been packaged for NixOS.
+It can be run with `nix run nixpkgs#am2rlauncher`.

 ## Dependencies
 Windows needs the [.NET Framework 4.8 runtime](https://dotnet.microsoft.com/download/dotnet-framework/net48) installed.